Skip to main content

 There is no one master's program that is better than the other.
 It all depends on your field of study and the career you hope to advance in.
 The main difference between an MA and MS degree is while an MS degree focuses on more technical fields, like business and STEM, an MA degree focuses on the arts and humanities.

-If your goal is to become a writer, you may want to consider an MA in English or an MA in Creative Writing, taking a more theoretical approach to creating the foundational skills needed to be successful.
+If your goal is to become a writer, you may want to consider an MA in English and Creative Writing, taking a more theoretical approach to creating the foundational skills needed to be successful.

 While both an MA and an MS have their benefits, one will be better for you and your goals.
-No matter the program, getting your degree can expand your knowledge and broaden your career opportunities whether you intend on advancing in your current career or pivoting to a new one.
+No matter the program, getting your degree can expand your knowledge and broaden your career opportunities, whether you intend to advance in your current career or pivot to a new one.

 The master's degree info you need #shorts